elixir-cldr/cldr/README.md

 The preferred way to configure `Cldr` is to define the configuration in your backend module.
 This removes any dependency on your `mix.exs` and therefore simplifies deployment as a release.

 ### Backend Module Configuration

+> #### `use Cldr` {: .info}
+>
+> When you `use Cldr`, a number of functions are generated
+> that encapsulate CLDR data.
+A moodule that invokes `use Cldr`
+> is referred to as a Cldr backend module.
+>
+> The functions in a Cldr backend module form the primary
+> recommended API for `ex_cldr`.
+>
+> In additional, a number of additional modules
+> may be generated with names that are prefixed by the name of
+> the module in which `use Cldr` is invoked.
+The number and names
+> of these additional modules is determined by the modules
+> configured under the `:providers` option to `use Cldr`.
+>
+> It is not recommended that a module that invoke `use Cldr`
+> define any other functions.

 The preferred configuration method is to define the configuration in the backend module.
 Using the backend configuration in `config.exs` is discouraged and will result in a warning at compile time.
 The configuration keys are the same so the preferred way to achieve the same configuration as defined in the global example is: